myriadrf/LimeSuiteNG/README.md

-# Lime Suite
+# Lime Suite NG

-Lime Suite is a collection of software supporting several hardware platforms based on the LMS7002M transceiver RFIC, such as LimeSDR family.
+Lime Suite NG is a collection of software supporting several hardware platforms based on the LMS7002M transceiver RFIC, such as LimeSDR family.
 It contains the following components:
 * **LimeSuite library** that provides C-style API;